icub-tech-iit/documentation/docs/hands/fingertip_and_mma_mk5.md

 </p>

 At this point the device is ready for testing, just connect it to the MMA with the dedicated cable.
-To fully mount the fingertip proceed with the next steps
+To fully mount the fingertip, proceed with the next steps:

-- put on the rubber fingertip cod.
-17377
+- Put on the rubber fingertip cod.
+17377.

 <p align="center">
     <img  src=    "../img/3DMIDwCap.png"